 The health effects are increasing, and if we want healthy air for ourselves and our children, we must educate ourselves and choose safer products.

 The good news is, recently U.S. states have been creating laws and rules that require ingredients to be more fully disclosed.
 Here is an article about some of the new rules and how to find ingredients.

 Do not assume a product labeled “free & clear” or “unscented” is actually free of fragrance ingredients.

 Always read ingredients, and avoid “Fragrance,” “Perfume,” or “Parfum” which can contain hundreds of unlisted chemicals.
-Visit www.smartlabel.org for a greater level of details.
+Visit www.smartlabel.org for a greater level of detail.
 You could download their app for access while you’re in stores.

 Ask local healthcare facilities, schools, stores, and wholesale suppliers to provide fragrance-free soap and other products.